Action plan for the storm ahead:

 An April 28, 2022 release by the Bureau of Economic Analysis found that real GDP growth dropped from +6.9% in Q4 2021 to contracting (-)1.4% in Q1 2022.
 This marks the first economic output contraction since the onset of the COVID-19 Pandemic.

 A March reading of the consumer credit report released by the Fed found that total consumer credit had expanded $52.4 billion - double the expected amount and the highest on record, driven by $31.4 billion of revolving consumer credit (credit cards), more than twice the month prior and also the highest on record.
-These movements have run perpendicular to the US personal savings rate, which continues to decrease sharply since spikes during the onset of the ongoing COVID-19 Pandemic.

 Increased consumer and declining personal savings predicts an immediate impact on business models seeking to sell consumers discretionary goods and even greater impact on business models extending credit to consumers as a method of supporting gross revenues.

-VC and debt investors are typically backed by limited partners that view their investments in terms of risk and return.
-When both rates and inflation are high, safer investments (i.e. treasuries and other traditional assets) become more attractive in comparison to investments with limited track record.
 Earlier stage can still appeal to these investors, but will need to meet the investor’s increased required rate of return, which they achieve by issuing higher costs of debt and/or making equity investments at lower valuation multiples.
 Even for companies exhibiting strong and attractive unit economics, market conditions may only present highly dilutive equity investment opportunities.

 Of late, a shift has begun in which VC dollars seek to invest in companies generating positive operating and net margins.
 This has led to an immediate impact in down valuation for crossover companies and a slowdown in investment volume for earlier (Series A, B) companies, which had previously achieved high valuation multiples by investing in hyper-growth.
-Companies that are cash rich and generate positive free cash flow may attract more favorable rounds as VCs choose to deploy dry powder in follow-on rounds.
-However, even these companies will be subject to lengthier and deeper diligence exercises as the idea of FOMO (fear of missing out) VC money continues to evaporate.

-Investors are, if anything, predictable in down markets and environments of tightened credit.
-VCs operate in one of the more cyclical investment environments given the relatively long-dated and illiquid nature of their investments.
 When new opportunities don’t match their new risk-return analysis, VCs have historically shifted focus to supporting current portfolio companies through follow-on investment rounds.
 For later stage companies, this may mean pushing companies towards a liquidity event.

 Numerous proxies for this type of behavior exist.
 Perhaps the most relevant to today’s economic environment comes in the form of the VC boom in the 1980s meeting the impact of the historic interest rate- and inflation- combative period under former Fed Chairman Paul Volcker.
 In this particularly stressed example, a flood of VC investments preceded an immediate and voluminous IPO (initial public offering) season as investors seized opportunity to liquidate risk via the public markets.

-It’s safe to say that we’re too early in the cycle to witness a move to liquidity, or a “reset”, but perhaps the beginning of this shift has begun to form for some.
 To play devil’s advocate: this should also open an opportunity to work with investors still active in finding new opportunities and especially new alternative capital solution platforms analyzing a more granular set of metrics beyond growth and profitability.

 Investors may have the luxury of changing their required investment mandate on the fly, but companies who’ve fundraised, hired and built business models don’t have the luxury of an immediate pivot.